wkelongws/HadoopTraining/Exp0/README.md

 ###step5: Create your folder in HDFS

-check what's in the HDFS now:
+* check what's in the HDFS now:

 hdfs dfs -ls

-Create a folder using the same name of the folder you just created on "Local"
+* Create a folder using the same name of the folder you just created on "Local"

 hdfs dfs -mkdir yourfoldername

-check what's in the HDFS now:
+* check what's in the HDFS now:

 hdfs dfs -ls

-upload Exp1_mapper.py, Exp1_reducer.py and job_Exp1 to your folder in HDFS
+* upload Exp1_mapper.py to your folder in HDFS

-hdfs dfs -copyFromLocal Exp1_mapper.py yourfoldername hdfs dfs -copyFromLocal Exp1_reducer.py yourfoldername hdfs dfs -copyFromLocal job_Exp1.py yourfoldername
+hdfs dfs -copyFromLocal Exp1_mapper.py yourfoldername

+* Check what's in your HDFS folder now

+hdfs dfs -ls yourfoldername

+* delelte the uploaded file:

+hdfs dfs -rm Exp1_mapper.py yourfoldername/Exp1_mapper.py

-Check what's in your HDFS folder now
+* Check what's in your HDFS folder now

 hdfs dfs -ls yourfoldername